colemanjackson/C-CPP-Projects/SndTools Project 1 Cs229/README.txt

 		is w = 80.
 Note that w must be even so that the number of characters for representing positive values is equal to the number of characters for representing negative values.
 You must support values down to w = 20.
-		-z n : Zoom out by a factor of n.
-If not specied, the default is n = 1.
-The value to \plot" should be the largest magnitude value over n consecutive samples, and the number of lines of output should decrease by about a factor of n.

 this file is compriesed of every C file listed above, barring main methods.
 It makes use of math.h to help it calculate its ouptut, and is run by sndshowmain.c